jhower786/imathas_web_guide/index.md

 <h3>How to use Live Poll (for instructors)</h3>
 <ul class="accordion" data-accordion="">
-    <li class="accordion-navigation"><a class="accordion-link" href="#panel-1-1" aria-expanded="false">Setting up an iMathAS Instructor Account</a>
+    <li class="accordion-navigation"><a class="accordion-link" href="#panel-1-1" aria-expanded="false">Setting up an IMathAS Instructor Account</a>
         <div class="content" id="panel-1-1">
           <ul>
-           <li>An iMathAS instructor account is required to use Live Poll.
+           <li>An IMathAS instructor account is required to use Live Poll.
 The account is always free.
-If you already have an instructor account, do not set up another one, just simply log in here, as usual: <a href="https://imathas.fiu.edu/">iMathAS Instructor Login</a> <br> <br> </li>
+If you already have an instructor account, do not set up another one, just simply log in here, as usual: <a href="https://imathas.fiu.edu/">IMathAS Instructor Login</a> <br> <br> </li>
            <li>If you forgot your password or want to reset it, go here: <a href="https://imathas.fiu.edu/forms.php?action=resetpw">Password Reset</a> <br> <br> </li>
            <li>If you forgot your username, then look it up here: <a href="https://imathas.fiu.edu/forms.php?action=lookupusername">Username Lookup</a> <br> <br> </li>
            <li>To establish your instructor account for the first time, make a request here: <a href="https://imathas.fiu.edu/newinstructor.php">Instructor Account Request</a> It takes up to 24 hours for your request to be approved; you will recieve a confirmation email at the time it is approved.<br> </li>